runspired/runspired.com/_posts/2023-01-31-modern-ember-data.md

 extent to which this is true goes far beyond just porting the requests that EmberData used to make magically via adapters into the new paradigm.

 If you are doubting right now how EmberData being *request centric* means you should use it for all your requests then first, I applaud you for your skepticism.
-Its invaluable to critically analyze the claims a library (or its author) makes.
+It is invaluable to critically analyze the claims a library (or its author) makes.

 Second, I feel you.
 18 years of doing things one way is a *lot* of history, built context